arjunbahuguna/DrumGAN/README.md

 # The dataset
 We train our model on a private, non-publicly available dataset containing 300k sounds of drum sounds equally distributed across kicks, snares and cymbals.
 This repo contains code for training a model on your own data.
 You will have to create a data loader, specific to the structure of your own dataset.

-This project is organized as a package and the correct way is to run files as a module from the root directory, like such:
+The project is organized as a package and you can run files as a module from the root directory, like such:
 ```
 cd DrumGAN
 python -m data.db_extractors.default